Vongolatt/gitbook-demo/readme.txt

-creating a new branch is quick.
+cr:eating a new branch is quick & simple